sanket1305/CAP5771_Intro_to_Data_Science/lab_assignment/lab1/task2/README.md

 Implement the following functions in `main.py`:

-### 1. `list_excel_files(directory: str) -> List[str]`
+### 1. `list_excel_files(directory: str) -> None`
-This function takes the path of a directory and returns a list of Excel file names in alphabetical order.
+This function takes the path of a directory and prints a list of Excel file names in alphabetical order.
 Non-Excel files should be ignored.
 The output should print each filename on a new line in alphabetical order.

 #### Example
 If the directory contains the following files: